Bake

 4. Cover tightly with plastic wrap (this helps prevent the top from drying out and forming a skin) and place it in a warm spot to rise until doubled in size, about 1 hours.
 You can check to see if it’s done rising by poking it; if it pops back quickly it needs to rise more, if it comes back slowly or stays mostly dented it’s done.

 5. Shape the dough: Divide the dough into 9 equal sized pieces (my risen dough weighed 666 grams so I divided each into balls weighing 74 grams, but if you don’t have a scale just eyeball).
 Without flouring the surface, use a rolling pin to roll a ball of dough into an 8x3-inch rectangle.
-Fold it in thirds lengthwise.
-Roll lengthwise again.
-Roll up.
-Cup your hands over the ball, dragging it gently along the counter, until it’s round and has a smooth surface.
-Assemble in a cast iron skillet lined with parchment paper.
+Fold it in thirds lengthwise, then turn 90 degrees and use a rolling pin to flatten it again.
+Roll up into a cylinder, then flip the ends down so it turns into a ball.
+Cup your hands over and drag it gently across the counter until it’s round and has a smooth surface.
+Assemble in a 10-inch cast iron skillet lined with parchment paper.
 Cover tightly with plastic wrap and set aside to proof until nearly doubled in size, another 45 minutes.

 6. Bake the buns: While the buns are proofing, preheat the oven to 350ºF with a rack placed in the lower rack.
 Brush the tops with milk, then bake until deep golden brown and read at least 190ºF on a kitchen thermometer, 30 to 35 minutes (place tin foil on top if browning too quickly).